 For those who remain, Asheville is a city of stark racial disparities by every indicator.
 Nearly a quarter of Black people living in Asheville fall below the federal poverty line; Black residents account for 24 percent of the homeless population.
 Asheville Police Department, one of the largest per-capita departments in the state, also has one of the worst racial disparities in traffic stops and searches.
 One of the highest funded K-12 systems in the state has created one of the largest gaps in the nation between Black and white student achievement.

-In Buncombe County, Blacks represent just 6 percent of the population but account for 28 percent of those in county jail.
+In Buncombe County, Black people represent just 6 percent of the population but account for 28 percent of those in county jail.
 Just 1.9 percent of the county’s physicians are Black, a statistic that trickles down to both dismal healthcare access and outcomes.
 Between 2014 and 2018, the county’s Black infant death rate was 15.1 per 1,000 versus 3.8 for white babies.

 “I’m scared every time I come to Asheville, because the population of Black Asheville is diminishing and I have to look for the Black people,” said Ferguson, who was born and raised in the city.
 “We are losing part of the population of African Americans who really care about this whole issue of repairing the damage that has been done to our people.”